mohamedabotir/clean-code/README.md

 is generally better than
 Complex fulcrumPoint = new Complex(23.0);
 Consider enforcing their use by making the corresponding constructors private.
+### don't be cute
+If names are too clever, they will be memorable only to people who share the author’s sense of humor
+### pick one word per concept
+Pick one word for one abstract concept and stick with it.
+For instance, it’s confusing to have fetch, retrieve, and get as equivalent methods of different classes
+### don't pun
+Avoid using the same word for two purposes.
+Using the same term for two different ideas is essentially a pun.
+### Add Meaningful Context
+If you follow the “one word per concept” rule, you could end up with many classes that have, for example, an add method.
+As long as the parameter lists and return values of the various add methods are semantically equivalent, all is well.
+However one might decide to use the word add for “consistency” when he or she is not in fact adding in the same sense.
+Let’s say we have many classes where add will create a new value by adding or concatenating two existing values.
+Now let’s say we are writing a new class that has a method that puts its single parameter into a collection.
+Should we call this method add?
+It might seem consistent because we have so many other add methods, but in this case, the semantics are different, so we should use a name like insert or append instead.
+To call the new method add would be a pun.
+### use solution domain names
+example JobQueue,ShapeFactory ,etc.
+### use problem domain names
+When there is no “programmer-eese” for what you’re doing, use the name from the problem domain.
+At least the programmer who maintains your code can ask a domain expert what it means.
 ## chapter 3

 - shorter function the better